 “Wasn’t he just trying to help?”

-The old feeling of shame, embarrassment and a desire to hide myself often resurface before I can assert my right to stand my ground.
-In fact, that’s precisely why I made a promise to myself and my body that I would treat it with love, kindness and respect to rekindle the connection that had long been severed through messages of shame since I was a child.
+The old feelings of shame, embarrassment, and a desire to hide myself start to invade my feelings and thoughts before I can assert my right to stand my ground.
+I had made a promise to myself and my body that I would treat it with love, kindness, & respect to rekindle the connection that had long been severed through these messages of shame.

-I starkly remember raising my hand in class and saying “lazy” as one of the attributes that come to mind when we hear the word “fat”.
-Other terms like lazy, greedy, and dull also came to my mind, but they’d only asked for one word.
+I encountered my internalised fatphobia when I attributed "lazy" as one of the adjectives that come to mind when we hear the word "fat” in a class discussion on stereotypes.
+Other terms like lethargic, greedy, and dull also came to mind, but they'd only asked for one word.

-Just as berating a child who is having difficulty with their studies is a poor strategy for their academic performance, in the same way, fat shaming and fat phobia are poor strategies to aid weight loss.
+Just as berating a child who is having difficulty with their studies is a poor strategy for their academic performance, in the same way, fat shaming and fat phobia are poor strategies towards taking care of your health.

 However, my journey has led me down a different path.
 Body positivity and neutrality have presented me with alternative ways of approaching myself.